chinchang/hint.css/README.md

 <link rel="stylesheet" href="hint.min.css"></link>
 ```

 Any element on your page which needs to have a tooltip has to be given at least one of the position classes: `hint--top`, `hint--bottom`, `hint--left`, `hint--right` to position the tooltip.
-Plus, the text to be shown inside the tooltip using the `data-hint` attribute.

-[**Note**: The `hint` class is no more required and is deprecated.
-Tooltip is shown on elements which have the `data-hint` attribute.]

 ```html
 Hello Sir, <span class="hint--bottom">hover me.</span>